 Timeout Detection and Recovery is the abbreviation for this.
 It is beneficial to us since it monitors the video card and video card driver activities in TDR.
 If the video card does not respond for an extended period of time, it attempts to resolve the issue.
 TDR usually works and your system recovers from the timeout, but it can’t always cure the problem.
 That is when the “video TDR failure” error notice appears as a BSoD.
 When working on tasks that need high performance from your video cards, such as video editing, 3D modeling, or gaming, your video card may fail to respond to a specific request.

 Ways to fix the BSoD issue “video TDR failure” are following

 According to online users’ reports, the 0x00000116 issue can arise in two ways.
 The most typical variation occurs while we are using the computer and are suddenly confronted with a BSoD.
-The other, less typical, scenario is when the visual TDR failure BSoD displays immediately after starting the system before we can do anything.
+The other, less typical, the scenario is when the visual TDR failure BSoD displays immediately after starting the system before we can do anything.
 There is no access in the second one this is the fundamental difference between these two, there is no access to Windows.
-This will lead to the issue more difficult, but don’t fear, there is an answer.
+This will lead to the issue is more difficult, but don’t fear, there is an answer.

 If you receive the error described in the first scenario above, which indicates you can access Windows, skip the following section regarding Windows Safe Mode and begin troubleshooting from there.